FrankHong1/Jekyll-site/_posts/2024-07-30-Lotka-Volterra.md

 * c: the birth rate of the predator
 * d: the death rate of the predator

-It can be easily observed that, the ***population of the prey has a positive effect on the population of the predator***, on the otherhand, ***the population of the predator has a negative effect on the population of the prey.***
 We can set up the functions in python through the following commands.
 ```
 def f_x(x, y, params):